spences10/scottspence.com/posts/2021/11/02/backup-ubuntu-wsl-instances/index.md

 wsl -l -v
 ```

-That command gives me a list of my installed Linus distrobutions that
+That command gives me a list of my installed Linus distributions that
 look a little something like this:

 ```powershell